 The Capital Markets Law classifies a variety of transactions of public companies as "material transactions" and provides additional rules to govern their mechanics, which are further elaborated on by the Communiqué on Common Provisions relating to Material Transactions and Exit Rights (II.23.3).
+The following are considered "material transactions" for public companies, among others:

+- · mergers;

+- · demergers;

+- · conversions;

+- · transfers of all or a material portion of assets;

+- · granting privileges;

+- amending the scope of existing privileges;

+- and

+- delisting.

-Among others, mergers, demergers, conversions, transfers of all or a material portion of assets, granting privileges, amending the scope of existing privileges and delisting are considered as "material transactions" for public companies.
-The pledges and/or mortgages can be an example of such privileges in the first place.
+Pledges and/or mortgages can be an example of such privileges in the first place.

-In a material transaction, the board of a public company must resolve on such material transaction and the general assembly of shareholders must also approve such resolution.
+In a material transaction, the board of a public company must resolve on such material transaction, and the general assembly of shareholders must approve such resolution.
 Shareholders dissenting from the general assembly resolution pertaining to the material transaction have an exit right by selling their shares to the company itself.
 Furthermore, upon the occurrence of certain material transactions detailed under the respective communiqué, the board resolution would suffice without the approval of the general assembly of shareholders.
-For instance, if the company obtains financial benefits in return for granting security (eg, mortgage or pledge), such material transaction can be realised with the consent of the Capital Markets Board (CMB) without the need of the general assembly resolution.
+For instance, if the company obtains financial benefits in return for granting security (eg, a mortgage or pledge), such material transaction can be realised with the consent of the Capital Markets Board (CMB) without the need of the general assembly resolution.